26 July 2015

 label: CBS Records - nationality: Denmark

-6th studio album by Danish band TV-2 following the band's so far biggest success Rigtige mænd gider ikke høre mere vrøvl, and like that produced by Greg Walsh.
+6th studio album by Danish band TV-2 following the band's so far biggest success Rigtige mænd gider ikke høre mere vrøvl (Nov.
+1985) is like that produced by Greg Walsh.

 This time it's more obvious that band and producer attempts to reproduce what worked so well on their previous work; however, En dejlig torsdag doesn't quite deliver on the same level.
-Also, for the first time since the band's second album, the new album doesn't sell more albums than its predecessor, and this time only sells 50% of the '85 album.
+Also, for the first time since the band's second album, the new album doesn't sell more albums than its predecessor, and this time only half of albums sold.

 14 July 2015